emmyzzang/GoodGrind/README.md

 * yarn

-Good Grind is built using token-based authentication beginning with the sign-in page:
+Good Grind is built using token-based authentication beginning with the sign-in page.

 ![](images/gg1.png)

-Upon landing
+Upon landing on the Update page by default, the user is prompted to update their feelings about work by clicking on one of the three faces: 'happy', 'meh', or 'sad'.
 ![](images/gg2.png)

 =============================================================================